 Best Pomeranian Collar

-How Do You Determine the Best Fit Collar for Pomeranian
+How Do You Determine the Best Pomeranian Collar Size

 Another option is to choose a collar that has the ID running alongside it.
 It can be engraved or embroidered onto a tiny placard joined to his collar.
 The essential information needed on ID tags is YOUR name and number.
 An email address is handy and your dog’s name is also handy but the latter two aren’t as crucial when it comes to getting your dog back if he gets lost.
 He must also be microchipped.